brian6484/CSKnowledge/Network/TCPIP UDP.md

 3) source sends ACK packet to confirm the process, after which email contents are sent

 As we learnt in OSI, email is broken down to packets before it is sent through the Internet.
 They traverse several gateways before being reaseembled by TCP at the target device.
+So TCP is bi-directional whereas UDP is uni-directional.

 ## UDP
 It is usally used for video streaming and DNS lookups where target does not need to send an acknowledgement back.